markhenning/markhenning.github.io/content/mqtt-ha-display/MQTT-HA-Adjustments.md

 Micropython NTP doesn't really do timezones and daylight savings without a massive amount of extra work.

+During operation, you can hold the A button on the rear of the  display to advance the clock by an hour for every second.

-Therefore you might find the following variable useful to change:
+Also, for a more permanent fix, in the clock module, the following variable useful to change:

 | File          | Variable      |
 | ------------- | ------------- |
 | display_clock | hr_offset = 1 |
-During operation, you can also hold the A button on the display to advance the clock by an hour for every second you hold the button.

 ## MQTT Topics and Strings